DimitryGonzales/dotfiles/.github/README.md

 **Run the `install.sh` script inside `installation` folder to do an automated installation of my Arch Linux setup:**

+> [!WARNING]
-> ⚠️ **CAUTION!** Backup your files.
+> Backup your files.
 This will replace any files that have the same name inside the directories.

 ```bash
 ~/dotfiles/installation/install.sh